-Excerpts from BCC Goals and Objectives Selected examples of planning, decision making and investments 1.1 Promote Analytically-Driven Decisions Assessment Council - Reassigned time for a faculty member from each academic department to serve on the Council Periodic Administrative Self Study (PASS) - initiated for all administrative and student support departments BCC Assessment Day (initiated in 12/17) - Included 12 sessions highlighting assessment efforts and projects leading to change and Improvements 1.2 Promote Mentoring and Professional Development New Faculty Seminar (NFS) - A year-long orientation for new full-time faculty covering academic assessment, pedagogy and professional progress.
-Reassigned time for Faculty Mentors and participating new faculty First Year Seminar (FYS) - Reassigned time for Faculty Leaders and faculty participants to support the development of effective pedagogy FYS Peer Mentoring Program - develops students, who are employed as peer mentors who support student success in FYS.
-2. Provide Efficient, Accessible, Integrated Student Services and Supports STARFISH purchased and implemented-advisement, support and tracking software include support of scholarly inquiry and creative activity, at all levels and of the type e. appropriate to the institution;
+Excerpts from BCC Goals and Selected examples of planning, decision making and investments Objectives 1.1 Promote Analytically-Driven Assessment Council - Reassigned time for a faculty member from Decisions each academic department to serve on the Council Periodic Administrative Self Study (PASS) - Initiated for all administrative and student support departments ■ BCC Assessment Day (initiated in 12/17) - An annual event featuring sessions highlighting assessment efforts and projects leading to change and improvements 1.2 Promote Mentoring and ■ New Faculty Seminar (NFS) - A year-long orientation for new full- Professional Development time faculty covering academic assessment, pedagogy and professional progress.
+Reassigned time for Faculty Mentors and participating new faculty ■ First Year Seminar (FYS) - Reassigned time for Faculty Leaders and faculty participants to support the development of effective pedagogy ■ FYS Peer Mentoring Program - Trains students, who are employed as peer mentors to support student success in FYS 2.
+Provide Efficient, Accessible, • Starfish purchased and implemented-This software is in use to Integrated Student Services improve advisement, support and tracking of student success and and Supports challenges.
+New plans are in place to use Starfish to help improve attendance and participation in courses

-See more examples in Alignment of Plans, Decisions and Investments Linked to BCC Mission and Goals.
+See more examples in Alignment of Plans and Investments linked to BCC Mission and Goals.